jawj/github-widget/README.md

 Set it up
 ---------

-Between the `<head>` tags in your HTML files or template, add:
+To the `<head>` of the page, add:

     <link href="github-widget/github-widget.css" rel="stylesheet" type="text/css" />

+At any page location where you want to show a GitHub repository, paste in:

+    <div class="github-widget" data-user="some-github-username"></div>

+Replacing the value of the `data-user` attribute with an actual GitHub username.

+Finally, immediately before the closing `</body>` tag, add:

     <script src="github-widget/github-widget.min.js"></script>

-Then, at the page location where you want to show your GitHub repositories, paste in:

-    <div class="github-widget" data-user="your-github-username"></div>

-Replace the value of the `data-user` attribute with your actual GitHub username.

 Customise it
 ------------